Bike loop, fort history, harbor views

 The smartest Mackinac itinerary picks one strong island anchor for each day, then lets the rest stay breezy instead of overscheduled.

-Best planning move: do not try to do the full bike loop, Fort Mackinac, carriage tours, and a slow shopping-and-fudge wander all in one compressed block.
-Mackinac gets better when one lane gets to breathe.
+Best move: do not try to do the full bike loop, Fort Mackinac, carriage tours, and a slow shopping-and-fudge wander all in one compressed block.
+Mackinac gets better when one choice gets to breathe.

 Ride the shoreline